CodingWithCodeOfficial/codingwithcodeofficial/README.md

 ---

 ## Notes
-This portfolio is actively evolving as new skills are developed and existing ones are refined.
+ - This portfolio is actively evolving as new skills are developed.
-Repositories may vary in scope, complexity, and experimental depth.
+ - Repositories may vary in scope, complexity, and experimental depth.
+ - This README.md is a very bare-bones version, more revisions will be made soon.